 For a brief period as a young boy Hardy worked at the local newspaper, The Union Recorder.
 At the time it was located on the ground floor of the Masonic Hall.
 He was allowed to feed the paper into the hand press which became a regular job.
 It was thought his career would follow that path.

 Hardy often stopped in at 122 South Wayne Street at the once popular City Bakery.
-The bakery supplied his favorite macaroons and muffins which aided the meagre rations at school.
+The bakery supplied his favorite macaroons and muffins which aided the meager rations at school.

 Hardy and his family attended services at the Methodist Church.
 In those years the simple, yet classic white frame structure stood on the Statehouse Square.